-To create an experience that raised awareness of GardenGourmet products, changed perceptions about cooking and preparing vegan food and encouraged trial at home.
+They challenged us to create an experience that raised awareness of Garden Gourmet products, changed perceptions about cooking and preparing vegan food and encouraged trial at home.

 ‘I love the AR feature on the phone, makes cooking that bit more enjoyable.
 I might even start following Ella on Instagram as well now.’